WebberZone/knowledgebase/README.md

 ### WordPress install (The easy way)

 1. Navigate to “Plugins” within your WordPress Admin Area
-2. Click “Add new” and in the search box enter “Knowledgebase”
+2. Click “Add new” and in the search box enter “Knowledgebase” or "Knowledge Base"
 3. Find the plugin in the list (usually the first result) and click “Install Now”
 4. Activate or Network activate the Plugin in WP-Admin under the Plugins screen